-Hans built the house and returned to the cat for his reward.
+So Hans built the house and returned to the cat for his reward.
 She told him to go back to the mill and in three days' time she would bring him the most magnificent horse he'd ever seen.

 So Hans returned to the mill.
 The other two apprentices had found horses for the miller.
-But one of the horses was blind.
-The other was lame.
-They asked Hans where his horse was.
-Hans told them that it would arrive in 3 days time.
-The other two apprentices laughed, joking that Hans's horse was probably ragged and old.
+But one of the horses was blind and the other was lame.
+They asked Hans where his horse was and Hans told them that it would arrive in 3 days' time.

+The other two apprentices laughed, joking Hans's horse would probably be ragged and old.
 That night, they didn't let Hans sleep in the house, but made him sleep in the barn.